Comparisons

 - Enterprises that require procurement, security review, SSO, and support SLAs.

 The mismatch appears one level down.
-An indie developer deciding whether to build a niche iOS app needs perhaps five numbers per competitor — and the enterprise contract wraps those five numbers in a hundred features priced for someone else.
+An indie developer deciding whether to build a niche app needs perhaps five numbers per competitor — and the enterprise contract wraps those five numbers in a hundred features priced for someone else.

 What does $39/month get you instead?

-- Developer and publisher portfolio pages to see who you would compete against.
+- App comparison and developer and publisher portfolio pages for putting competitors side by side and seeing who you would be up against.

 How should you decide?